nateberkopec/dotcom/_posts/2015-7-22-secrets-to-speedy-ruby-apps-on-heroku.md

 Most of my clients deploy on Heroku nowadays, since it's so easy and the payoff for teams without dedicated devops is obvious.
 Why spend hours of developer time (worth at least $100/hr in most cases) setting up and maintaining a home-brewed devops setup, when with Heroku you can set it up in minutes?{% marginnote "<img src='http://i.imgur.com/6MnUrju.png'><i>Actual client graph.
 Slopes for the slope throne!</i>" %}

 However, Heroku sometimes makes things a little *too* easy.
-Ruby apps on Heroku are often slow, with bloated memory requirements, and are frequently over-scaled with way more dynes than they actually require, leading to hundreds of dollars per month in wasted server costs.
+Ruby apps on Heroku are often slow, with bloated memory requirements and poor webserver choices, leading to hundreds of dollars per month in wasted server costs.
 In addition, the combination of restricted introspection ability (you can't ssh into a dyne while it's running) and reduced devops skill requirements means that most developers that deploy on Heroku have no idea how to solve the performance problems that they've created.

 **This article will give you a solid grasp of how to diagnose and speed up slow Rails apps on the Heroku platform**.
 Some (or even most) of the points here are applicable to non-Heroku deployments, but I've tailored my terminology here to the Heroku  environment.

 ## Memory - Swap is Your Worst Enemy

+The number one enemy of Ruby applications on Heroku?
+Memory.

 Most *nix systems use something called swap space when they run out of RAM.
 This is essentially the operating system using the file system as RAM.
 However, the filesystem is a lot slower than RAM - 10-50x slower, in fact.